 This sub-section lists issues that fail the current accessibility regulations.

 This sub-section lists issues that are exempt from the current accessibility regulations.
-For more information see following section, Exemptions to the Accessibility Regulations.
+For more information see following section, ‘Exemptions to the accessibility regulations’.

 Live video streams do not have captions.
-This fails WCAG 2.1 success criterion 1.2.4 (captions - live).
+This does not meet WCAG 2.1 success criterion 1.2.4 (captions - live).

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

 Older PDFs and Word documents do not meet accessibility standards - for example, they may not be structured so they are accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (Name, Role Value).